-To the extent that written documentation would otherwise be completed (e.g., arrest report, Field Interview (FI) card), the involved officer should include those facts giving rise to the contact, as applicable.
+To the extent that written documentation would otherwise be completed (e.g., arrest report), the involved officer should include those facts giving rise to the contact, as applicable.

 Except for required data-collection forms or methods, nothing in this policy shall require any officer to document a contact that would not otherwise require reporting.